Plut0r/Image-editor/README.md

-# IG marketing landing page project
+# Easy Image Editor project

-This is a solution to [Coding Nepal Image Editor Project](https://youtu.be/GAdfZJEl1Vs).
+This was inspired by [Coding Nepal Image Editor Project](https://youtu.be/GAdfZJEl1Vs).

 ## Table of contents